-- Explore the local, regional, and national communities in the context of the global scale.
-Build appreciation for the connections of natural and built aspects of the community, region, nation, and world. - Understand that our natural and cultural communities extend to the global scale. - Organize field trips that get students outside the classroom to see something from a new perspective. - Provide multiple encounters with an expanded place over time.
+- Build appreciation for the connections of natural and built aspects of the community, region and nation. - Foster understanding that our natural and cultural communities extend to the regional, national and global scale. - Organize field trips that get outside the classroom to see something from a new perspective. - Provide multiple encounters with an expanded place over time.

-- Experience a variety of natural environments on a broadening scale (local to regional to national to global). - Create opportunities for students to choose outdoor recreation experiences including backpacking, hiking, rafting, kayaking, paddleboarding and/or opportunities for students to choose outdoor experiences in ecology, botany, entomology, ornithology, etc. - Explore nature in connected green spaces, open spaces, and parks in both wilderness areas and in urban areas.
+- Experience a variety of natural environments. - Facilitate opportunities for students to choose outdoor recreation experiences including backpacking, hiking, rafting, kayaking, paddleboarding and/or opportunities for students to choose outdoor experiences in ecology, botany, entomology, ornithology, etc. - Explore nature in connected green spaces, open spaces, and parks in both wilderness areas and in urban areas.